-- Chapter 1, "Getting Started," shows you how to set up your Macintosh SE/30 and how to start the tour disk, Your Apple Tour of the Macintosh SE/30. - Chapter 2, "Inside the Macintosh SE/30," describes the parts of the Macintosh SE/30 and what they do. - Chapter 3, "How the Macintosh SE/30 Works," explains how the computer hardware and software work together. - Chapter 4, "Macintosh SE/30 Ports, Bus, and Slot," explains the different ports and other input/output mechanisms you'll use to attach devices to your Macintosh SE/30. - Chapter 5, "Caring for Your Macintosh SE/30," describes how to keep your computer running at peak efficiency. - Appendix A, "The Macintosh Product Line," is a chart that summarizes the differences between the Macintosh SE/30 and other models of Macintosh computers. - Appendix B, "Technical Information," provides specifications, Apple Desktop Bus power requirements, SIMM configurations, pin assignments, and a guide to peripheral device cables. - Appendix C, "Connecting SCSI Devices," presents information you may need if you plan to attach SCSI devices to your computer system. - Appendix D, "Guide to Technical Documentation," summarizes the technical documentation available for Macintosh computers and explains some resources available for Macintosh programmers and developers.
+- Chapter 1, "Getting Started," shows you how to set up your Macintosh SE and how to start the training disk, Your Apple Tour of the Macintosh SE. - Chapter 2, "Inside the Macintosh SE," describes the parts of the Macintosh SE and what they do. - Chapter 3, "How the Macintosh SE Works," explains how the computer hardware and software work together. - Chapter 4, "Macintosh SE Ports and Buses," explains the different ports and buses you'll use to attach devices to your Macintosh SE. - Chapter 5, "Caring for Your Macintosh SE," describes how to keep your computer running at peak efficiency. - Appendix A, "The Macintosh Product Line," is a chart that summarizes the differences between the Macintosh SE and other models of Macintosh computers. - Appendix B, "Technical Information," provides specifications, Apple Desktop Bus power requirements, SIMM configurations, pin assignments, and a guide to peripheral device cables. - Appendix C, "Connecting SCSI Devices," presents information you may need if you plan to attach SCSI devices to your computer system. - Appendix D, "Guide to Technical Documentation," summarizes the technical documentation available for Macintosh computers and explains some resources available for Macintosh programmers and developers.